Ash-Olorenshaw/CartLang/docs/getting_started.md

 ### Interactive Terminal Mode

 When running the CartLang interpreter you can run it in _Interactive Terminal Mode_ which can be useful for beginners.
 Designed to be a simple REPL mode, running it allows you to actively enter commands and see their affect immediately
 (similar to Python's 'Interactive Shell/Session' or NodeJS's REPL mode).
-There are only two addition commands available in this mode when running it - `clear()` and `quit()`.
+There are only two additional commands available in this mode when running it - `clear()` and `quit()`.

 When running in _Interactive Terminal Mode_ you can write your commands in as many lines as you like.
 For instance, `print("yes");` could be written like this:
 ```Odin